Use the slow cooker to make the best fall apart, shredded chuck roast with barely any effort.

 - For optimum flavor, let the chuck roast rest at room temperature for an hour before cooking.
 Whenever you do remove it from the fridge, season it generously with the all purpose seasoning.

-There are SO many delicious ways to use pulled beef in your favorite dishes.
-Here are just a few great ideas to serve with this with tangy and savory shredded roast beef:
+There are SO many delicious ways to use shredded chuck roast in your favorite dishes.
+Here are just a few great ideas:

 - leftover pot roast tacos